Oral SYK Inhibitor for IgA Nephropathy:

 - Outside of angiotensin blockade (primarily for blood-pressure control), there are no disease-targeted therapies for IgAN.

 - Pre-clinical data show that fostamatinib, Rigel's oral SYK inhibitor, may decrease SYK activation in the kidney, resulting in the reversal of the inflammation in the glomeruli and improvement in kidney function.

 - Rigel announced results of the first cohort (100mg BID, n=26; placebo n=12) of a Phase 2 study of fostamatinib in IgAN in January 2017.
-Rigel expects that the second cohort, evaluating a higher dose of fostamatinib (150mg BID), will finish enrollment in 2017 with full results in 2018.
+Rigel expects results for the second cohort, evaluating a higher dose of fostamatinib (150mg BID), in 2018.